BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk3Lab.md

 > done
 ```

+In this case, `echo` just lists the name of the file so you can view it in the output.
 You can save the output of this loop to a file using a redirect:

 ```
 $ for filename in *.seq